CMMS-Freather/KUSH-HHKB-PRO-2-ZMK/README.md

 ## Functionality
 Exactly the same as you expect on a bluetooth controller.
 Switching between wireless and wired, up to 5 profiles by default
 SL2.1A Expansion chip allow wired connection to 3 more (2 external, 1 internal) USB Devices.
-Do not this is running USB2.0 Full Speed, so only connect it with non-power hungry USB Devices.
+Do note this is running USB2.0 Full Speed, so only connect it with non-power hungry USB Devices.
 Under wireless mode, the hub become disabled and will not work like Bluetooth-Hub.
 Only the keyboard part will function normally.

 ## What is the difference from Kanru's firmware